 Colorado has hundreds of RIVERS.
 There are nearly 20 rivers whose headwaters begin in Colorado, with the Continental Divide directing the course of each river.
 Cadhe La Poudre is a Wild & Scenic River.
 The Department of the Interior has Colorado River projects & programs in the state.
 Colorado is one of only 2 states in the country in which all the water in the state flows out and none flows in.
 American Rivers is an organization that protects and restores river systems in the country.

 Colorado has many types of TRAILS and celebrates National Trails Day.
 There are over 300 trails in Rocky Mountain National Park.
 The state also has many Scenic & Historic Byways.
+The West Elk Loop is considered one of the best road trips in Colorado.
+The CO-17 is a 48 mile straight road through the San Louis Valley amd one of the 10 longest straight roads in the world.
 The Mt.
 Evans Scenic Byway climbs more than 7,000 feet in 28 miles and is the highest paved road in North America.
 The state has Driving Tours and Roadside Attractions.